kairosagency/GoogleAnalyticsServerSideBundle/README.md

 ==================================

 ## Important

+*This version is deprecated, we have tagged it version 1.0.0 so use this in your composer.json if you are still using this version*

+You should rather use version 2.0.0 which is the new starting point of the library.

 This package is directly based on this project from UnitedPrototype : http://code.google.com/p/php-ga/

-This package is aimed at using php-ga in symfony 2 as a vendor and a service.
+This package is aimed at using php-ga in symfony 2 as a vendor and a service

 ## Summary :